Perranporth Beach Cornwall Cornwall Limited Edition Giclée Print

-Seascape giclée archival print on fine art paper using measuring width 60cm x Height 30cm with a white boarder of 4cm.
+Seascape giclée archival print on fine art paper a white boarder of 4cm.
 Signed and numbered.
 Postage and packaging included.

 Perranporth Beach Cornwall Giclée Print is based on an original oil painting in my wave series.
 It shows crashing ocean waves in many shades of green from emerald to the palest yellow green hue.
 The beaches of the South Devon coastline and Cornwall have inspired this painting.

 At low tide Perranporth beach and neighbouring Penhale sands join together to form one of the largest stretches of unbroken sand on the North Coast.
 At one end is Perranporth, the archetypal beach town with the high street backing on to the sand.
 Progressing towards Penhale Point an extensive network of sand dunes rise behind the beach.
 This is a Special Area of Conservation and also home to a buried church.